Menu

 Filtering

-Yabuta : The Yabuta filter press is a compressed air system equipped with a horizontal style originally developed by the YABUTA company.
-Yabuta filter press is equipped with the superior function of filtration and dewatering.
-This system does not create any damage to the filtered liquid.
+Yabuta.
+Yabuta filter press is a compressed air system with a horizontal style originally developed by the YABUTA company.
+Yabuta filter press features superior filtration and dehydration.
+This system creates no damage to the filtered liquid.

 Appearance